 These examples show how a full/sectioned accent wall using wallpaper, stencils or contact paper can easily replace the need for a headboard.

-If you’re looking for some affordable easy-to-install wallpaper options, check out these peel and stick wallpapers on Amazon.
+If you’re looking for some affordable easy-to-install wallpaper options for renters, check out these peel and stick wallpapers on Amazon.

 3. Hang Tapestry behind the bed